To view a PDF version of the CADM Bylaws, click here.

 Section 2.
 Terms.
 All board members shall agree to serve either a one-year or two-year term and all board members except the President & Vice President are eligible for re-election for up to three (3) consecutive terms.
 The Vice President upon completion of his/her term shall become President of the Association.

 Section 3.
 Meetings and Notice.
 The board shall meet at least quarterly, at an agreed upon time and place.
 An official board meeting requires that each board member have written notice at least two weeks in advance.

 Section 4.
 Board Elections.
 All Board Members shall be elected or re-elected by the voting membership and announced at the annual meeting.
 Board Members will be elected by a simple majority of the voting membership.

 Section 5.
 Election procedures.
-A Board Development Committee shall be responsible for nominating a slate of prospective board members representing the association's diverse constituency.
+A Nomination Committee shall be responsible for nominating a slate of prospective board members representing the association's diverse constituency.
 Notification of the board slate shall be emailed to the voting membership for approval two weeks ahead of the Annual Meeting where the new board members will be introduced.

 Section 6.
 Quorum.
 At least fifty percent of board members shall constitute a quorum at any meeting of the board and must be present for business transactions to take place and motions to pass.

 Section 7.
 Officers and Duties.
 There shall be five officers of the board, consisting of a President, Vice-President, Immediate Past President, Secretary and Treasurer.
 Their duties are as follows: